Chiqq3/Chiqq3.github.io/_projects/WISJ_Leisure.md

     Visualization of signal propagation in vehicular networks with Ray-Tracing
 </div>

-The critical question: **How can we intelligently predict the optimal base station for a moving vehicle to ensure seamless connectivity?**
+The critical question: **How can we intelligently predict the optimal BS for a moving vehicle to ensure seamless connectivity?**

 ## Project Objective

-The goal of IntelliRSU was to develop an intelligent system that:
+The goal of IntelliBS was to develop an intelligent system that:
-1. Predicts the best 5G base station (RSU) for vehicles in real-time
+1. Predicts the best 5G BS for vehicles in real-time
 2. Handles mobility and blockage challenges effectively
 3. Achieves high accuracy suitable for real-world deployment
 4. Provides immediate deployment value for next-generation connected vehicles